cashubtc/awesome-cashu/README.md

 - [Minibits](https://github.com/minibits-cash/minibits_wallet) is a mobile Cashu wallet with a focus on performance and usability.
 - [Nutstash](https://github.com/gandlafbtc/nutstash-wallet) is a Cashu web wallet with many features such as multimint support and support for sending and receiving tokens via nostr.
 Nutstash is written in TypeScript and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.
 - [Nutshell](https://github.com/cashubtc/nutshell) is a CLI wallet available through PyPi.
 It comes with builtin Tor, supports multiple mints, and can send and receive tokens on nostr, and supports pay-to-script-hash (P2SH) tokens.
 - [Safebox](https://github.com/trbouma/safebox) is a Python implementation of a Cashu wallet component that lives in nostr and is intended for use by services that need a custodial wallet for Lightning payments.
-Still experimental
+Still experimental.
-- [Sovran](https://github.com/SovranBitcoin) is an ecash wallet
+- [Sovran](https://github.com/SovranBitcoin) is a Cashu wallet for iOS.

 ## Wallets- On-Chain/Lightning Wallets
 - [Blitz](https://github.com/BlitzWallet/BlitzWallet) is a Lightning wallet with Cashu ecash integration.